-Students need to ensure that their grooming is appropriate for the context, a performance examination.
+Students need to ensure that their grooming is appropriate for the context - a performance examination.
 Hair should be neat and not covering the face.
-Jewellery, unless a part of the conventions of the dance style, is not required.
+Jewellery, unless part of the conventions of the dance style, is not recommended.
 Students should wear appropriate clothing that enables their body lines to be clearly seen and allows them to move freely and safely.
 When presenting their solos, students may wear garments specific to their selected dance style (for example, a ballet tutu); however, marks are not given for costume.
-Attire that includes over-long trousers or full-length, non-transparent skirts is not suitable.
+Attire such as over-long trousers and full-length, non-transparent skirts are not suitable as they conceal the body lines.
 As part of safe dance practice, appropriate dance footwear for the selected style must be worn when performing the solos; socks are not appropriate.
 Tap plates need to be secured to ensure clarity of beats and to ensure the floor is not damaged.
-A number of students presented in 2006 with inappropriate footwear for their nominated style.
+A number of students presented in 2007 with inappropriate footwear for their nominated style.
+Bare feet are not appropriate for ballet.
+Some students presented for the examination wearing class uniforms with descriptive information such as their name and school.
+This is not appropriate.